Frieze Art Fair, New York, 2022

 Kadambari Baxi, Maureen Connor, Landon Newton

-A.I.R Gallery in partnership with National Women’s Liberation
+Commissioned by: A.I.R Gallery in partnership with National Women’s Liberation

 On Monday, May 2, 2022, a draft Supreme Court opinion overturning Roe v.
 Wade was leaked to the press.
 This draft laid bare the Court's intention to nullify the 1973 decision, which established the right to an abortion without excessive government restriction.
 For thousands of years, people have managed fertility healthcare with herbs that function as abortifacients and emmenagogues.
 Trigger Planting uses those same plants to mark on a map of the United States the states in which trigger laws automatically banning abortion would go into effect should Roe v.
 Wade indeed be overturned.